What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 The Reality

 While bugs exist, you are not trekking through a swamp.
 You only need repellent for the early mornings and evenings (dusk/dawn).
 During the heat of the day, mosquitoes are not active.
-Furthermore, most reputable lodges provide high-quality insect repellent in the rooms and even in the safari vehicles.
+Most reputable lodges also provide high-quality insect repellent in the rooms and even in the safari vehicles.

 The Fix